Introduction

 You can add your Kubernetes current plan to a higher plan, for this, you need to click on the Add node pool button.

-Click on the Delete button to delete your node.
-Termination of a node will delete all the data on it.
+Click on the Delete button to delete your kubernetes.
+Termination of a kubernetes will delete all the data on it.

 Create a Secret For Container Registery